max-au/lambda/doc/MATH.md

 * Backend: stateless logic.
 Calc application implements math calculations.
 * Storage: persistent database.

-Client application (math) can either started in rebar3 shell.
-It's also possible to use vanilla `telnet`.
+Client application (math) can be used from rebar3 shell, or via `telnet`.

 ## Edge implementation